GLOBAL MARKETS-Stocks, commodity currencies slide as oil falls back below $30

 By Dhara Ranasinghe

-LONDON, Jan 15 (Reuters) - Oil prices slipped back below $30 on Friday, keeping alive worries about global growth that again hammered commodity currencies and left investors braced for a third straight week of losses on world stock markets.
+LONDON, Jan 15 (Reuters) - World stocks were set for a third straight week of losses on Friday and commodity currencies took another drubbing as oil prices fell back below $30, keeping alive concerns about global growth.

-The pan-European FTSEEurofirst 300 hit a new 13-month low, while Asian shares skidded to 3-1/2 year lows .
-That did not bode well for the U.S. stock market open, with futures trading almost 2 percent lower.
+European stocks fell more than 1 percent, heading back towards Thursday’s 13-month lows, while Asian shares skidded to 3-1/2 year lows.

-Oil prices, which posted their first significant gains for 2016 on Thursday, hit 12-year lows as the prospect of additional Iranian supply put the market under renewed pressure.
+Oil prices, which posted their first significant gains for 2016 on Thursday, came under fresh selling pressure as the prospect of additional Iranian supply loomed over the market.

-Brent crude fell 3.5 percent to $29.82, while U.S. crude slid almost 5 percent to $29.70.
-Both were heading for a weekly loss of more than 10 percent following a similar tumble last week.
+Brent crude fell 3 percent to $29.86, heading for a weekly loss of more than 10 percent.
+U.S. crude fared even worse, sliding almost 5 percent to $29.75, and was set for a weekly decline of 10 percent.

-The collapse in oil prices has spooked financial markets and battered an array of assets from commodity currencies to mining stocks as investors fret about the health of the global economy.
-A slowdown in China, long the world’s main growht engine, and volatility in its markets had made for a shaky start to 2016.
+The collapse in oil prices has spooked financial markets as investors worry about the health of the global economy, with a slowdown in China and volatility in its markets making for a nervous start to the year.

-“There’s an awful lot of uncertainty out there and oil prices continue to decline below that key $30 a barrel mark,” said Michael Hewson, chief market analyst at CMC Markets.
+“It’s been another immensely volatile week,” said Philip Shaw, chief economist at Investec in London.

-“The big question is where oil will bottom out and until we have some clarity on that markets are going to remain exceedingly feral.”
+The Shanghai Composite lost 3.5 percent, while the CSI300 tumbled 3.2 percent.
+That put the former on track for a 9 percent loss for the week, and the latter for a decline of 7.2 percent.

 Chinese shares extended their losses after data showed new yuan loans in December were well below the previous month’s lending, and broad M2 money supply growth also slowed, with both missing expectations.